erijo/tellcore-py/README.rst

 * Can also be installed by cloning the `GIP repository
   <https://github.com/erijo/tellcore-py>`_ or downloading the `ZIP archive
   <https://github.com/erijo/tellcore-py/archive/master.zip>`_ from GitHub and
   unpacking it.
-Then change directory to tellcore-py and run =python setup.py install=.
+Then change directory to tellcore-py and run python setup.py install.

 Users
 -----